touchlab/KaMPKit/docs/APP_BUILD.md

 ### 3) Build iOS

+1. [Optional] Run gradle build.
+This isn't necessary however it can sometimes be easier to interpret the errors when viewing from the command line.
    1. Open a Terminal window or use the one at the bottom Android Studio/IntelliJ.
-Navigate to the project's root directory (`KaMPStarter/` - not `KaMPStarter/ios/` - which is iOS project's root directory).
-Run the command `./gradlew build` which will build the shared library.
+   1. Navigate to the project's root directory (`KaMPStarter/` - not `KaMPStarter/ios/` - which is iOS project's root directory).
+   1. Run the command `./gradlew build` which will build the shared library.
 1. Open Xcode **workspace** project in the `ios/` folder: `KaMPStarteriOS.xcworkspace`.
 1. Run the iOS app on either the Simulator or a phone.
 If the app builds correctly, you should see this: